-Corey feels that it is vital for students, especially Notre Dame campaign.
+Corey feels that it is vital for students, especially Notre Dame students, to be involved in this campaign.
 He feels that this is the opportunity to show that the students are an effective political force in this country.

-possible negative effect on voters Dennis Dugan, and Ed Davey.
+When questionned as to a possible negative effect on voters Dennis Dugan, and Ed Davey.

-by longhairs, Corey answered that this is the time to show that longhairs, as well as shorter -haired students, feel that "This is my country, too.'
+by longhairs, Corey answered that this is the time to show that longhairs, as well as shorter -haired students, feel that "This is my country, too."